chainwayxyz/citrea-docs/users/install-a-wallet.md

 Click to secure my wallet option, and then click to reveal secret recovery phrase.
 Note the words down, somewhere offline if possible.

 {% hint style="warning" %}
-While this process is not extremely important for Citrea Devnet (since BTCs and cBTCs do not have any real value as the network is for testing purposes only), we find it crucial for every web3 user to be aware of this notion.
+While this process is not extremely important for Citrea Testnet (since BTCs and cBTCs do not have any real value as the network is for testing purposes only), we find it crucial for every web3 user to be aware of this notion.
 {% endhint %}

 Once you're done, move to the next pages in the extension.